Viewable With ANY Browser

 Add a double handful of bone meal and a double handful of blood meal.
 Add a handful of compost.
 Add a half-handful each of iron sulfate and gypsum and a pinch each of zinc sulfate (optional) and Epsom salts.

 For acid-loving plants (e.g.: camellias, azaleas), remove a double handful of sand when measuring and add a double handful of peat moss; also add a pinch of soil sulfur.
-In this case, the zinc sulfate is not optional.
+In this case, the zinc sulfate is not optional (if you can find any).

 For cactus and other succulents, reverse the above — removing peat moss and adding sand.
 Cut the iron sulfate in half, and omit any sulfur.